 Symi is a small mountainous island in the Dodecanese, mostly known for its shipbuilding industry and sea sponge.
-Situated between the Greek islands of Rhodes, Kos, and Tilos, and the Turkish mainland, the island is the perfect getaway for every nature lover searching for silence and a true Greece feeling.
+Situated between the Greek islands of Rhodes, Kos, and Tilos, and the Turkish mainland, the island is the perfect getaway for every nature lover searching for silence and a true Greek feeling.

 Symi is one of the smaller holiday islands in the Dodecanese group, just over 13km long and 8km wide.

-This lovely spot is divided into Chorio, the upper town, Gialos, the lower town, also known as the main harbor, Pedi Bay, just below Chorio, Nimborios bay to the north of Gialos, and the Panormitis Monastery complex.
+This lovely spot is divided into Chorio, the upper town, Gialos, the lower town, also known as the main harbor, Pedi Bay, just below Chorio, Nimborios Bay to the north of Gialos, and the Panormitis Monastery complex.

-You’ll discover many beautiful colorful residences, gorgeous monasteries, hidden beaches, azure waters, and hiking trails.
+You’ll discover many beautiful, colorful residences, gorgeous monasteries, hidden beaches, azure waters, and hiking trails.